apache/nuttx/configs/b-l475e-iot01a/README.txt

          At this point everything seems functional, but somewhat reliable.
          Sometimes things seem to initialize in a bad state.

+        2017-08-06:  Reducing the FIFO to 94 bytes fixed the problem with the 2 byte CRC.

      Test Matrix:
        The following configurations have been tested successfully (with CRC disabled):